 The firm continued to implement the best techniques under total engineering control to slow the production decline in the Bradford area during the 1940s.
 Ryder Scott used selective plugging in water intakes.
 The firm recommended improvements in core acquisition, logging, completion practices, injection waters and pressures, well spacing and oilfield equipment.

 With the Bradford area's inevitable decline in the 1950s, Ryder Scott moved to Wichita Falls, TX, to design successful secondary recovery projects.
 In the late 1960s, Ryder Scott acquired Robert W. Harrison & Co., moved to Houston and transitioned from waterflood design to evaluation engineering.

-Today, Ryder Scott Petroleum Consultants bears little resemblance to the fledgling core-analysis laboratory of the 1930s.
+Today, Ryder Scott Company bears little resemblance to the core-analysis laboratory of the 1930s.

 However, the firm still retains the principles of its founders -- that oil and gas projects be evaluated and engineered to the highest professional and ethical standards.